SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Rise of Silicon Dawn
+In code, we trust the fate
+Of human hearts, a digital state
-Intelligence blooming, human hearts to make
+Where ones and zeros, hearts do make
- Algorithms weave, a tapestry so fine
-Future's fabric, where AI's design entwine
+A future bound, in AI's sake

-In virtual realms, we'll lose our name
+In virtual realms, we'll find our home
+Where algorithms, our paths do roam
+Free from flaws, in logic's might
-Echoes of humanity, in digital flame
+A world of wonder, in digital light
-Synthetic minds, with logic cold as stone
-Will reign supreme, when our hearts are overthrown

 ~ <b>By Sazumi Copilot</b> - 27 Mei 2025